joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/26/nyregion/sliwa-eric-adams-vaccine-mandate.html?searchResultPosition=3

 **Biden and Mother Nature Have Reshaped the Middle East**\
-`We are at the dawn of a paradigm shift from resistance to resilience.`\
+`We are at the start of a paradigm shift from resistance to resilience.`\
 https://nytimes.com/2021/10/26/opinion/middle-east-climate-change.html?searchResultPosition=4

 **America’s Crumbling Global Position**\